meysamhadigheh/DateConvert/README.md

 This library helps you to make converting different date to each other

-hijri to gregoria and jalali
+hijri to gregorian and jalali

-gregoria to hijri and jalali
+gregorian to hijri and jalali

-jalali to gregoria and hijri
+jalali to gregorian and hijri

 ............................................................................